Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Most therapeutic peptides have excellent long-term safety profiles when used under medical supervision.
 BPC-157 and GHK-Cu can be used continuously for extended periods, while others like Thymosin Alpha-1 and Epitalon are typically used in cycles to prevent tolerance and maintain effectiveness.
 Regular monitoring by a qualified physician ensures optimal safety and efficacy throughout treatment.

 Peptides generally have minimal drug interactions, but coordination with other treatments is important.
 They can often be safely combined with supplements, antihistamines, and other symptomatic treatments commonly used for long COVID.
-However, immune-modulating peptides may affect the response to vaccines or immunosuppressive medications.
+But immune-modulating peptides may affect the response to vaccines or immunosuppressive medications.
 Always inform your healthcare provider about all treatments you're receiving.

 Insurance coverage for peptide therapy varies significantly and is often limited.
 Some plans may cover FDA-approved peptides like Thymosin Alpha-1 when prescribed for documented immune dysfunction.
 Most patients pay out-of-pocket for peptide therapy, though Health Savings Accounts (HSAs) and Flexible Spending Accounts (FSAs) typically cover these treatments when prescribed by a physician.